bayangan1991/Python-Car-Game/README.md

 ### Running the game

-You can this game with `uvx git+https://github.com/bayangan1991/Python-Car-Game pyracing`

-Only way to currently run the game is to install python.
 I use `uv` (and so should everyone else!).

+You can run this game with `uvx git+https://github.com/bayangan1991/Python-Car-Game pyracing`

+## Contributing

 After cloning the repository can install dependencies using `uv sync`

-From there running the game is as simple as calling `uv run pyracing.py`

-## Contributing

 I don't know why you would, but you're more than welcome to open a pull request